Crosshairs532/Crosshairs532/README.md

 </a>

+### About me
-### Hi, I am Md.
+# Hi, I am Md.
 Samsul Arefin.
-I'm an undergraduate 3rd-year student studying at Brac University.
+I'm an undergraduate 3rd-year student at Brac University.
+As a dedicated learner in MERN stack development, I am enthusiastically exploring the world of full-stack web development.
+Eager to blend my skills in MongoDB, Express.js, React, and Node.js, I thrive on turning ideas into functional and user-friendly applications

 ### 👀 Overview